 Step 5.
 Every day, repeat the process described until the infection disappears.

-For sensitive skin, vinegar may cause irritations.
-You can modify and decrease the time you soak your feet into the solutions.
-You can add essential oils if the vinegar smell is too strong.
+Vinegar may cause irritations to sensitive skin.
+You can modify and decrease the time you soak your feet in the solutions.
+If the vinegar smell is too strong, you can add essential oils.

 What’s The Best Treatment For Toenail Fungus?

 Finding the most effective remedy for toenail fungus infection is essential.
-If a home remedy is not your thing, you may opt to check with your doctor and ask for medication concerning the issue.
+If a home remedy is not your thing, you may want to consult your doctor and ask for medication.

 Home Remedies That Cure Toenail Fungus

-Aside from vinegar soak, there are other home remedies you can try with toenail fungal infection like:
+Aside from vinegar soak, there are other home remedies you can try with toenail fungal infections like:

 - Baking soda